Combined Master + PhD Positions

 - CIC05: Master project on EXPLORING DEVICES WITH VAN DER WAALS HETEROSTRUCTURES

-- CIC05: Master project on RAMAN SPECTROSCOPY ON 2D MATERIALS
+- CIC05: Master project on RAMAN SPECTROSCOPY IN LOW-DIMENSIONAL MATERIALS

-- CIC07: Master project on A SEARCH FOR NEW 2D EMULSION STABILIZERS
+- CIC07: Master project on DEEP LEARNING FOR SIMULATING CRYSTAL NUCLEATION

-- CIC07: Master project on PREDICTING NEW METHODS OF COST-EFFECTIVE NANOMATERIAL SORTING
+- CIC07: Master project on PREDICTING NEW METHODS OF COST-EFFECTIVE NANOMATERIAL SORTING: CHIRALITY CONTROL OF CARBON NANOTUBES

 Master in nanoscience